kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Each Page Object inherits the ability to check for the existence of all of the bottom nav bar elements(Home, Browse, Notification, Search).

-Those are buttons I identified as critical buttons in the app so the automation will always check for the presence of those when navigating to a new page & fail if any aren't present.
+Those are buttons I identified as critical buttons in the app so the automation code will always check for the presence of those when navigating to a new page & fail if any aren't present.

-The Swipe Up Extension I added is also helpful for larger lists and elements that aren't immediately visible.
+The Swipe Up Extension I added is also helpful for larger lists & elements that aren't immediately visible.

-It also helps to account for the subtle differences that may occur across different real devices & simulators, rather than using a generic swipe up.
+It helps to account for the subtle differences that may occur across different real devices & simulators, rather than using a generic swipe up.

-I also added other extensions to the code that I have written from my previous roles as an iOS SDET which will be useful as the application scales.
+I also added other extensions to the code that I have written from my previous roles as an iOS SDET which will be useful in combating flakiness as the application scales.

 Don't hesitate to reach out with questions on this submission!